Saturation Games for Odd Cycles: Proof of Theorem

-To see that this bound is sharp, let $G$ be the graph obtained by taking $k$ disjoint triangles and then adding an additional vertex which is made adjacent to every other vertex.
-Then $G$ has $3k+1$ vertices, $6k$ edges, and contains no cycle larger than a $C_4$. \end{proof} We note that the above proof can easily be modified to characterize all extremal graphs, though we have no need for this here.
+Let $G'=G-\{x,x_1,x_2\}$.
+By our above analysis, $G'$ is an $(n-3)$-vertex graph with $e(G')=e(G)-6\ge2(n-3)-1$, so by the induction hypothesis $G'$, and hence $G$, contains a large cycle, proving the desired bound. \end{proof} We note that the above bound is sharp, as can be seen by taking $G$ to be the graph obtained by taking $k$ disjoint triangles and then adding an additional vertex which is made adjacent to every other vertex.
+The above proof can easily be modified to characterize all extremal graphs, though we have no need for this here.